stevenpencle/D6-LOA/README.md

 ##### nav-menu

 The _nav-menu_ component is the menu for your application.
 It already contains the 'home' link and authentication links for Azure AD and B2C.
 You will need to modify this component to reflect the navigation structure of your application.
+Also, you will usually need to evaluate the _ClientToken_ to hide or show menu items based on the current principal's role.

 ##### not-authorized